Addono/bull-board-docker/README.md

 ```
 will run bull-board interface on `localhost:3000` and connect to your redis instance on `localhost:6379` without password.

-To configurate redis see "Environment variables" section.
+To configure Redis see the section "Environment variables".

 ### Quick start with docker-compose
 ```yaml